Towns County License Hearing Guide

 What It Is

-Separate from Criminal Court: It's essential to understand that the ALR hearing is completely separate from your criminal DUI case.
-The outcome of the ALR hearing does not necessarily determine the outcome of your criminal case, and vice versa.
+- Separate from Criminal Court: The ALR hearing is a civil proceeding, completely separate from your criminal case.
+The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.

-Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DDS has sufficient evidence to justify suspending your driver's license.
+- Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the Department of Driver Services had sufficient grounds to suspend your license based on the circumstances of your arrest.

-Lower Burden of Proof Than Criminal Trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show by a preponderance of the evidence (meaning more likely than not) that the suspension is warranted.
+- Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show that it is more likely than not that you were driving under the influence.

 How to Prepare

-Consider Hiring a DUI Attorney: Navigating the ALR hearing process can be complex.
-A qualified Georgia DUI attorney can represent you at the hearing, present evidence on your behalf, cross-examine witnesses, and argue your case effectively.
-While legal representation involves costs, it can significantly increase your chances of a favorable outcome.
+- Consider Hiring a DUI Attorney: Hiring a qualified Georgia DUI attorney is highly recommended.
+They can represent you at the ALR hearing, present evidence on your behalf, and cross-examine witnesses.
+An attorney can also help you navigate the complex legal issues involved and increase your chances of a favorable outcome.

 Possible Outcomes

-Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive for specific purposes, such as work, school, or medical appointments.
+- Restricted/Hardship License Granted: In some cases, even if the suspension is upheld, you may be eligible for a restricted or hardship license, allowing you to drive under certain limited circumstances.

 Hardship/Restricted License in Georgia

-IID Requirement: In some cases, a hardship license may require the installation of an Ignition Interlock Device (IID) in your vehicle.
-An IID requires you to blow into a breathalyzer before starting the car, preventing operation if alcohol is detected.
+- IID Requirement: In many cases, a hardship license requires the installation of an ignition interlock device (IID) on your vehicle.
+This device requires you to blow into it before starting the car, and it prevents the car from starting if alcohol is detected.

 Getting Your License Back

-SR-22 Insurance Requirement: You may be required to obtain SR-22 insurance, which is a certificate of financial responsibility, demonstrating that you have liability insurance.
+- SR-22 Insurance Requirement: You may be required to maintain SR-22 insurance for a certain period.
+SR-22 insurance is a certificate of financial responsibility that proves you have the minimum required liability insurance coverage.

 Special Programs